Azure/azure-sphere-samples/Samples/IntercoreComms/README.md

 This sample demonstrates how to exchange messages between applications running on the high-level and real-time capable cores.

-Once per second the high-level application sends a message "Hello-World-%d", where %d is an incrementing counter to the real-time capable application.
-The real-time capable application prints the received data, converts any upper-case characters to lower-case and vice versa, and echoes the message back to the high-level application.
+Once per second the high-level application (HLApp) sends a message "hl-app-to-rt-app-%d", where %d cycles between 00 and 99.
+The real-time capable application (RTApp) prints the receieved message.
+Once per second the RTApp sends a message "rt-app-to-hl-app-%d" to the HLApp, where %d cycles between 00 and 99.
+The HLApp prints the received message.

-The high-level application uses the following Azure Sphere libraries and includes [beta APIs](https://docs.microsoft.com/azure-sphere/app-development/use-beta):
+The HLApp  uses the following Azure Sphere libraries and includes [beta APIs](https://docs.microsoft.com/azure-sphere/app-development/use-beta):

 |Library   |Purpose  |
 |---------|---------|